BeppeInfo/BeppeInfo.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Never forget where you came from
+subtitle: \"Never forget where you came from\"
 show-avatar: true
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Leonardo José Consoni.
+I'm currently a Master's Degree Engineering student from the University of São Paulo, in Brazil.

+I'm interested in or work with:

+- Computer programming (duh)
+- Open-Source software/hardware (too mainstream)
+- Bioengineering/Rehabilitation Engineering (somehow related to the first two)
+- Military History (wait, what ?)
+- A little Philosophy (ok, now that's getting weird...)